Import Source: InDesign

 Pairing Wine and Food: Tips from the Pros

-MEMBERS ONLYThere are many views on how to properly pair your wine and food for the most enjoyable dining experience.
+There are many views on how to properly pair your wine and food for the most enjoyable dining experience.
 Three experts illustrate this while offering advice.
-Chef: Mark Molinaro, Northern Arizona University at the W. A. Franke College of Business’ School of Hotel and Restaurant Management professor The most basic principle in wine pairing is
+Chef: Mark Molinaro, Northern Arizona University

 Post-Harvest Cleanup